slingcoin/sling-html/README.md

         git checkout -b Klingon

 2. add your language to the list of available choices.
 You should use your ISO code here, it should match what the browser reports.
-The Klingon ISO is "tlh", so:
+The Klingon ISO is "klg", so:

-        `var knownLanguages = ["en","nl","cz","fr","de","sk", "sp"];`
+        `var knownLanguages = ["en","nl","cz","fr","de","sk", "sp", "klg"];`

 4. stage all changes in file `app.js`